 Our beach has an attached dock and a floating dock.
 At the beach you can swim, fish, launch the rowboat, canoe or your kayak, or just relax and gaze out at the pristine lake before you.
 Be sure to watch for loons and our bald eagle family that has nested at the lake for several years.

-Last year, a movie was filmed at the cottage.
+In 2012, a movie was filmed at the cottage.
 For a couple glimpses of the cottage, click here: 3 Days of Normal

 Click on the picture for a larger view.